 - The cost of life insurance coverage.

-If an eligible rollover distribution is paid to you, you have 60 days from the date you receive it to roll it over to another eligible retirement plan.
+If the plan pays an eligible rollover distribution to you, you have 60 days from the date you receive it to roll it over to another eligible retirement plan.
 Any taxable eligible rollover distribution paid from an employer-sponsored retirement plan to you is subject to a mandatory income tax withholding of 20%, even if you intend to roll it over later.
 If you do roll it over, and want to defer tax on the entire taxable portion, you will have to add funds from other sources equal to the amount withheld.
-You can choose to have the payer transfer a distribution directly to another eligible retirement plan or to an IRA.
-Under this direct rollover option, the 20% mandatory withholding does not apply.
+You can choose instead to have the payer transfer a distribution directly to another eligible retirement plan (including an IRA).
+The 20% mandatory withholding does not apply in a direct rollover.

-In general, if you are under age 59½ at the time of the distribution, any taxable portion not rolled over may be subject to a 10% additional tax on early distributions unless an exception applies.
+If you are under age 59½ at the time of the distribution, any taxable portion not rolled over may be subject to a 10% additional tax on early distributions unless an exception applies.
 For a list of exceptions, refer to Topic 558.
-Certain distributions from a SIMPLE IRA will be subject to a 25% additional tax.
-For more information on SIMPLE IRAs, refer to Publication 590, Individual Retirement Accounts.
+Certain distributions from a SIMPLE IRA will be subject to a 25% additional tax instead of the 10% additional tax.
+For more information on SIMPLE IRAs, refer to Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).

 For further information about rollovers and transfers, refer to Publication 575, Pension and Annuity Income.